ClickClickDerk/Artistverse/README.md

 chatGPT4o - for the endless amount of help and being the best robit friend around ^_^

 Support
 I could really use some support im unemployeed and with a project like this I want everyone to enjoy the beauty of art, math and physics as much as I do so if you dont have money to pay to play trust me understand that and this is the reason why I feel educational information needs to be as freely accessable as much a possible.
-Cashapp $RachelNyx or PayPal Nyx4d.
-Thank you so much!
+Cashapp $RachelNyx or PayPal Nyx4d https://www.paypal.com/donate/?hosted_button_id=BP3PEYE3EZK22 Thank you so much!
+I still have a lot of other fractal types im working on and exploring d^_^b